 Sometimes you have only a few short hours in a new place, and damn it if you won’t make the most of them.
 Such was the case for our day trip from Copenhagen to Malmö, Sweden, just over the huge Øresund bridge from the Danish capital, where our brief agenda included wandering the streets, stopping in some parks, and eating köttbullar, or what we call Swedish meatballs.
 Pretty manageable, right?

 That’s what we thought, anyway, as we emerged from the train into the bright sunlight last September.
-Our 17-month-old son was peacefully asleep in a carrier on my chest, and we had plentiful time to wander the quiet, pretty streets and find us some meatballs for lunch.
-We quickly saw,...Read More
+Our 17-month-old son was peacefully asleep in a carrier on my chest, and we had plentiful time to wander the quiet,...Read More

 We mean: outside of Noma.
 But must the word Noma be in every title of every article about Copenhagen dining?